35 U.S.C. Summary

 The Anti-Cybersquatting and Consumer Protection Act (“ACPA”) establishes a cause of action for registering, trafficking in, or using a domain name confusingly similar to, or dilutive of, a trademark or personal name.
 The ACPA mainly targets those who register internet domain names containing trademarks with no intention of creating a legitimate website and instead only plan to sell the domain to the rightful trademark owner.

 The Sherman Antitrust Act, or Sherman Act, is a federal statute directed towards the prevention of anti-competitive business activities.
-The purpose of the Act is to preserve a competitive marketplace to protect consumers from abuse, and makes it a federal offense to monopolize an industry, or conspire to monopolize an industry.
+The purpose of the Act is to preserve a competitive marketplace to protect consumers from abuse and to make it a federal offense to monopolize an industry, or conspire to monopolize an industry.

 The Clayton Antitrust Act, or Clayton Act, was enacted to supplement United States antitrust laws, with the goal of creating more specificity to stop anti-competitive practices in their incipience.
 The Clayton Act specifically prohibits acts such as price discrimination that creates a monopolistic effect, conditional sales that lessen competition, mergers and acquisitions that substantially lessen competition, and persons sitting as director of two or more competing corporations.